How Much Does New Furnace Replacement Cost?

 Oil furnaces cost an average of $6,000 – much higher than the other furnace types.
 While oil furnaces have been around the longest, they are not widely used anymore.

-New furnace installation costs typically range from around $1,000 to $1,500 with professional installation.
-Prices for installation and labor cost will depend on a number of factors, like brand and unit size, but generally cost average of $1,250.
-Installation costs include the time it takes to install the furnace, where it’s being installed, how difficult it is to install, and whether or not new ductwork needs to be installed.
-Learn more about the factors that go into furnace installation costs.
+New furnace installation costs typically range from around $2,500 to $6,000 for labor with professional installation.
+Prices for installation and labor cost will depend on a number of factors, like brand and unit size, but generally cost average of $4,200.

 |Product Type||Up to AFUE||Unit Cost||Installed Unit Cost|